-Notice for the collection of information will be provided as part of enrollment procedures as required and approved by each project's research office, institutional review board, and/or approving authority providing oversight.
+Notice for the collection of information will be provided as part of each individual project's enrollment procedures as required and approved by each individual project's research office, institutional review board, Research & Development Committee (RDC), and/or approving authority providing oversight.
+Some individual projects may utilize HIPAA authorization forms and/or informed consent forms.
 VHA patients also receive a copy of the VHA Notice of Privacy Practices (NOPP).